 TODAY editors, writers and experts take care to recommend items we really like and hope you’ll enjoy!
 Just so you know, TODAY does have affiliate relationships.
 So, while every product is independently selected, if you buy something through our links, we may get a small share of the revenue.

 Wheeled toys are fun for 2-year-olds to push around.
-Older toddlers will create stories with them, too.
+Older toddlers will start to create stories with them, too.

 At 2, toddlers love mimicking household chores.
-These pint-sized versions are perfect.
+These pint-sized versions are perfect for playing house.

-These colorful blocks come in a variety of shapes to keep building creative and open-ended.
+These colorful blocks come in a variety of shapes to keep building creative and open-ended structures.